AntonTegnelov/agentic_problem_solver/docs/explanation/hierarchical_agents.md

 ## Integration with Other Systems

-The hierarchical agent system integrates with other components of the APS architecture:
+The hierarchical agent system integrates with other components of the architecture:

 - **Message System**: For communication between agents
 - **State Management**: For tracking agent status and task progress